larpchronicles/rules/chronicles-rulebook.md

    >5 Rune Carving Materials, 5 Smithing Materials, 1 Spirit Gem.
 #### Greater Ward and Ward Key
    >Originally created by Pyramus, a Greater Ward protects a structure the approximate size of a cabin from access.
 Accessing a protected structure requires use of a Greater Ward Key with a matching ID to the Greater Ward.
 When using a Greater Ward Key, a character must hold the key against the ward and announce, "Ward down," after which, anyone may enter or exit the structure freely.
 Anyone within a Warded structure that does not possess a matching key may Concentrate for 5 minutes to leave the structure.
 Any number of Greater Ward Keys may be created at the time of the creation of the Greater Ward.
 All Greater Ward Keys must have a rep.  A structure may only be under the effects of a single Glyph or Ward at any time, and a Glyph or Ward affects an entire structure, as such, they cannot be "nested" inside one another.
 A structure under the effects of a Greater Ward must have each door/entry clearly and obviously display an W for Greater Ward and the Greater Ward tag must be attached to the outside of the structure with the date and time of activation and a unique ID.
 Greater Wards are not affected by Dispel Magic or Nullify Magic and may not be destroyed via a Destroy effect.
 They may be destroyed by Destroy Ritual Magic.
 A Greater Ward Key cannot be destroyed by any means.
 A Greater Ward/Key lasts 5 days.
 This item is consumed on use.
-   >10 Foraging Materials, 10 Logging Materials, 10 Smithing Materials, and 1 Spirit/Anima Gem OR 3 Gold Paid to Wizard's Guild, 4 Foraging Materials, 4 Logging Materials, 4 Smithing Materials, and 1 Spirit/Anima Gem
+   >3 Gold Paid to Wizards' Guild
 #### Hearthstone
    >This is a warm stone that when held during Rest, restores the wielder to their Maximum Body at the completion of Rest.
 This item cannot heal the holder if the holder is Dying or Dead.<br/>
    >5 Alchemy Materials, 5 Rune Carving Materials, 1 Spirit/Anima Gem.